 - Late Spring Session (6 weeks): May through June

 The shares during these “off-season” sessions will primarily contain fresh fruit and vegetables that feature the hearty bounty that these months offer us.
-The produce will either come from Jubilee Farm or will be purchased from other farmers that are Certified Organic – including locally-raised eggs and mushrooms, for added variety!
+The produce will either come from Jubilee Farm or will be purchased from other farms that are Certified Organic – including locally-raised eggs and mushrooms, for added variety!
 We aim to source all of our produce from WA/OR farms but during the tightest months we do sometimes reach out to CA farms as well.